עברית | English |

 Instructing Students What To Do In Event Of Rocket Attack

-In Chabad schools throughout the week there are "rocket falling exercises" as required by the city's security officer
+In Chai schools throughout the week there are "rocket falling exercises" as required by the city's security officer

 Bar Mitzvah for 30 Boys

-The Chesed Center of Chabad organized an elegant Bar Mitzvah for 30 boys in the Or Chaya school hall.
+The Chesed Center of Chaiorganized an elegant Bar Mitzvah for 30 boys in the Or Chaya school hall.
 Each boy received a pair of tefillin, a watch and a tailored suit and gifts.
 The evening was organized by Rabbi S. Ohayon, the director of the Chesed Center.
 He succeeded in making it a unique event for the boys and their families.
-Among the guests attending were the chief Rabbis of Ashkelon, Knesset member Rabbi Porush, supporters and sponsors of the Chabad Center, Chabad emissaries in Ashkelon and other dignitaries of the city.
+Among the guests attending were the chief Rabbis of Ashkelon, Knesset member Rabbi Porush, supporters and sponsors of the Chai Center, and other dignitaries of the city.

 Shlomi Ganon,one of the boys, gave a very emotional speech thanking the organizers of the bar mitzvah on behalf of his mother and family, along with his pain that his father ob"m was not with them to celebrate this special day in his life.
 For many children this is the biggest celebration they will have for their Bar Mitzvah.